lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

           - Each column is tab delimeted
           - Generally each column header refers to its rows which have links to the files for those column names in GCS buckets

-      - More about the Terra Data Model - [link](https://gatkforums.broadinstitute.org/firecloud/discussion/9769/data-model)
+        - More about the Terra Data Inputs Model - [link](https://gatkforums.broadinstitute.org/firecloud/discussion/9769/data-model)
           - Participant -> a person enrolled in a study
           - Sample -> a biological sample collected from a participant
           - Pair -> represents a pair of biological samples collected from a participant
           - Set -> group of Participants, Samples or Pairs

       - **Reference Data** -> genomic reference data, i.e. `b37human` or `hg38`
       - **Workspace** -> workspace parameters, i.e. path to dockerfile, variable values, etc..., i.e. (`worskpace.myDocker`)